 If the surface is not sanded, or isn’t sanded enough the paint will form bubbles or patches.
 Thus, after cleaning, lightly sand the veneer surface when it has completely dry.
 Sand it thorough to make the surface entirely even.
 Do not rub too hard.
 After sanding, remove all the dust on the surface to be painted using a dry cloth.
 Now, apply at least two coats of primer, allow the surface to dry between coats and after the two coats.

 After repairing, sanding and priming, it’s now finally time to paint.
 Use a roller for the flat surface, and a brush for the edges and corners.
 There are veneer surfaces that may require more than a single coat of paint, make sure you do not stop at one and allow the surface ample time to dry before it is reused.
 If you do not let the surface dry properly you would risk spoiling the paint or the paint would begin to peel off.
 After paint, apply a few coats of varnish to the painted surface, it is important if you plan to use the surface frequently.

 Painting veneer isn’t difficult but it can be more time consuming than painting wood.
 The key to perfect veneer painting rests in the preparation.
 If you do not prepare veneer surface properly before painting, the paint wouldn’t stick as desired and it will peel off very quickly, so just keep a check.

-Bob Fortune is a professional writer & worked as a Customer Service at Fortune Restoration.
+About Author Bob Fortune is a professional writer & worked as a Customer Service at Fortune Restoration.
 Fortune Restoration is one of the best companies in Chicago for providing Services like Painting, Restoration services for residential homeowners from Hyde Park to Lincoln Park.
 Connect Fortune Restoration at Twitter, Facebook & Pinterest.